virgesmith/UKCensusAPI/README.md

 user@host:~$ echo $NOMIS_API_KEY
 0x0000000000000000000000000000000000000000
 ```
-R users can use the standard practice of storing the key in their `.Renviron` file: R will set the environment on startup, which will be visible to python.
+R users can (should) store the key in their `.Renviron` file: R will set the environment on startup, which will be visible to a python session instantiated from R. (A standalone python session will not see it.)

 This avoids hard-coding the API key into code, which could easily end up in a publically accessible repo.

-Queries can be customised on geographical coverage, geographical resolution, and table fields, the latter can be filtered to include only the category values you require.

-Since census data is essentially static, it makes little sense to download the data every time it is requested: all data downloads are cached.

 ## Installation